Rearfacing.ie have the safest car seats for your child, allowing your little and not so little one to travel safe every day.

-- We are a Rear Facing Car Seat Specialist.
+- We are the only Rear Facing Car Seat Specialist in Ireland.

 - We are IOSH Car Seat Safety Certified.

-- We help you find the car seat that suits your child, vehicle(s) and family needs.
+- We help you find a car seat to suit your child, vehicle(s) and family needs.

 - We teach you how to install your new car seat.